Flavorsome and easy delights cooked from scratch in a home kitchen

 My years in the UAE have given me a better understanding of other cultures as well as an appreciation for my own Cape Malay heritage and it’s traditions… some of which were born out of the financial hardships of a marginalized minority who made ends meet in whatever way they knew how.
 A community that took care of each other, and where no one allowed their neighbour’s family to go hungry when their own children were fed.

-Some say bon appétit, others say sahtein to wish someone a hearty meal… we say Bismillah – as an invitation to join me to learn more about my connections to my homeland; my origins; and the culinary practices and traditions of my people; life in Dubai and the journey onwards.
+Some say bon appétit, others say sahtein to wish someone a hearty meal… we say Bismillah – also as an invitation to join me to learn more about my connections to my homeland; my origins; and the culinary practices and traditions of my people.